THE AUGUST

 The unexamined psychological issues fueling widespread political

-disapproval of all group child care are discussed in an essay from by
+disapproval of all group child care are discussed in an essay from

-item costs $2.95.]
+this item costs $2.95.]

 http://library.northernlight.com/SL19970922040126955.html?cb=0&sc=0#doc

-Dr. Pawel reviews a description of the Broward County Mental Health
+Dr. Pawel reviews a description of the Broward County Mental

-system's recognition that many chronic psychiatric patients will not be
+justice system's recognition that many chronic psychiatric

-treated by the mental health system.
-The
+patients will not be treated by the mental health

-Forensic Echo .
+Echo .

-Child Welfare Watch, Summer,
+Child Welfare Watch,

-psychiatric care for very disturbed children in the foster care system,
+securing long-term psychiatric care for very disturbed children in

-includes photos of an alumni reunion, and a discussion of the Aichhorn
+the foster care system, includes photos of an alumni reunion, and

-RTF's outcome study.
+a discussion of the Aichhorn RTF's outcome study.
 See

 "A